salkuadrat/BiometricAuthX/backend/README.md

 ## Final Steps

 It's all finished.
-Now we can use this backend in our Flutter app.
-But first, we need to make it public using [ngrok](https://ngrok.com/).
+Now we are ready to use this backend with our Flutter app.
+But first, we have to make it public using [ngrok](https://ngrok.com/).

-Run the server.
+Run server.

 ```bash
 $ npm run dev
 ```

-Make it public with ngrok.
+Make the server public with ngrok.

 ```bash
 $ ngrok http 3000
 ```

-Use the randomly generated ngrok URL in your terminal as base URL in your Flutter app.
+Use the randomly generated ngrok URL as base URL in your Flutter app.

 ```
 ngrok by @inconshreveable